 Today I am going to discuss the best Nepali foods that are been missed when every Nepali is out of the country.

 Dal Bhat Power, 24 Hour !!!!

 Yes, this is the famous say in Nepali.
 The very first thing every Nepali miss when they are out of the country is Dal Bhat.
 No matter how many food dishes are there, Dal Bhat is always zindabad.

 Momo is another favorite thing in Nepal.
-It is simply steamed dumpling, with a flour wrap meat stuffed in.
-Meat can be buff, chicken, pork or even vegetables.
-But most common momo in Nepal is buff and chicken.
+It is simply a steamed dumpling, with a flour wrap meat stuffed in.
+Meat can be buff, chicken, pork, or even vegetables.
+But the most common momo in Nepal is buff and chicken.
 Each of these momos is differently cooked like steamed, roasted, Kothey (fried).

 Momo is popular in Nepal because it is found everywhere from luxurious hotels to basic tea shops, even in the street food cart.
 Moreover, it is cheaper and tasty.

 Chatpate and Pani Puri are probably the best and easy to find spicy food in Nepal.
 Chatpate and Pani Puri are different things, but it falls in the same category as it is mostly preferred by youngsters.
 Chatpate is a simple mixture of spicy ingredients like Chau-Chau (Nepali Instant Noodle), Bhujiya (puffed rice), chilies, onion, coriander, peas, tomato sauce, and so on.
 Whereas PaniPuri is made up of two elements Pani (heavily seasoned water) and Puri small Crispy deep-fried bread with seasoned potato, onion, and chilly in it.